kkneomis/cyber_labs_documentation/command_line_basics/command_line_basics.md

 __Cd out of a folder__

-If we want to change directories into the parent folder, we use "..".
+If we want change directories into the parent folder, we use ".." as the relative location.

 - Up one folder: 	```cd ..```
 - Up two folders: 	```cd ../../```